eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Exposing the OpenSearch cluster REST API

 If you want to expose the REST API of OpenSearch outside your Kubernetes cluster, the recommended way is to do this via ingress.
 Internally you should use self-signed certificates (you can let the operator generate them), and then let the ingress use a certificate from an accepted CA (for example LetsEncrypt or a company-internal CA).
-That way you do not have the hassle of supplying custom certificates to the opensearch cluster but your users still see valid certificates.
+That way you do not have the hassle of supplying custom certificates to the OpenSearch cluster but your users still see valid certificates.

 ## Cluster operations